 If you had Medicaid and turned 18 while in foster care, you may be eligible to continue that medical coverage until the age of 26.

 The National Youth in Transition Database utilizes feedback from current and former youth in foster care to better understand how foster care services can be improved.
-We are currently surveying (April 1 - September 30, 2018) youth who were in foster care and are now turning 21.
+We are currently surveying youth who were in foster care on their 17th birthday and are now turning 19 years old any time between October 1, 2018 and March 31, 2019.